-Persons with a disability who have a Service Animal are encouraged, but not required, to contact the Support Services Office in the K. Ray Bailey Student Services Center to register as a student requesting accommodations.
+Persons with a disability who have a Service Animal are encouraged, but not required, to contact Support Services in the K. Ray Bailey Student Services Center to register as a student requesting accommodations.
 Individuals registering with this office will be provided with information about other accommodations for which the individual may be eligible.
-Individuals with Service Animals on other campus sites may contact the Support Services Office via phone at 828-398-7581 or online at Support Services.
+Individuals with Service Animals on other campus sites may contact Support Services via phone at 828-398-7581 or email supportservices@abtech.edu.

-Persons with a disability requiring an Animal as an Accommodation are required to contact the Support Services Office in the K. Ray Bailey Student Services Center to determine specific accommodations for which the individual may be eligible prior to being permitted to bring an animal to campus.
+Persons with a disability requiring an Animal as an Accommodation are required to contact Support Services in the K. Ray Bailey Student Services Center to determine specific accommodations for which the individual may be eligible prior to being permitted to bring an animal to campus.
 Individuals approved for accommodations which include an animal will receive a letter of accommodation that must be kept with the animal at all times and must be provided to any campus official upon request.